pivotal-cf/om/docs/configure-bosh/vsphere.md

 # vSphere-specific inputs for the `configure-bosh` command

+:exclamation: The support for this feature is still **alpha**.
+Please open issues for any problems you experience.

 #### --iaas-configuration
 **Note for `disk_type`**: the only valid options are 'thick' or 'thin'.